Right To Work Checks: What changed in October 2022

-From October 1, 2022, the temporary COVID remote right to work checks will no longer be allowed.
-This means you will no longer be able to verify a prospective employee’s right to work using scanned copies of their documents over video call.
+The temporary COVID remote right to work checks are no longer allowed from October 1, 2022.
+This means you can no longer be able to verify a prospective employee’s right to work using scanned copies of their documents over video call.

-However, since the government wants to support employers in new post-pandemic working practices, accelerate recruitment and onboarding processes, encourage employee mobility and continue to enhance the security and integrity of these checks, there will still be a way to digitally carry out a right to work check.
+However, since the government wants to support employers in new post-pandemic working practices, accelerate recruitment and onboarding processes, encourage employee mobility and continue to enhance the security and integrity of these checks, there is still be a way to carry out a digital right to work check.

-From October 1, there will be three ways to carry out a right to work check:
+Since October 1, there are three ways to carry out a right to work check:

 What is an IDSP?

-Though it’s not mandatory to use a government-certified IDSP, it is recommended as this is a guarantee that they will be able to properly carry out the required checks.
+Though it’s not mandatory to use a government-certified IDSP, it is recommended as this is a guarantee that they are be able to properly carry out the required checks.

 You can find a list of certified IDSPs here.